SuperJedi224/ForceLang/docs/stdlib/root.md

 require <module>
 ```

 Attempts to locate the specified module initializer (In the reference implementation, module initializers are java classes with the method `public static void load(Module m)`), if it exists; then uses it to initialize a `Module` object which is then returned.
-If such an initializer is not found, or initialization fails, a `NoSuchModule` exception is thrown.
+If such an initializer is not found, or initialization fails, a `NoSuchModuleException` is thrown.

 **Function root.def**